 There are so many reasons why egg incubation is useful, but in brief the incubator allows us to incubate eggs independently of the mother.
 The eggs can be cleaned prior to incubation and many pathogens are removed, resulting in increased survival and better grow rates as the craylings produced have an exceptional good health status.

 This was as tested and confirmed by Associate Professor Leigh Owens of James Cook University Head, Microbiology and Immunology:

 “This is a brief letter to convey to you the startling results in the improvement of the health of your crayfish that have been raised from eggs in your hatchery and then moved to various farms for grow-out.
 In short, it is a remarkable improvement.
 Across all three farms, all three viruses fell to zero; Psorospermium levels were also at zero…..”

-Breeding occurs in early spring and the eggs from berried females (mothers with eggs) are stripped and incubated in our hatchery until they are ready for stocking (10 mm long and 0.02 g in weight).
+Breeding occurs in our spawning system from mid-winter and the eggs from berried females (mothers with eggs) are stripped and either incubated to crayling in our hatchery or are cleaned and sent to other hatcheries for incubation.

-The incubation process takes about 6 weeks and the whole process from breeding till market size (between 70 and 200 grams) takes about 12 months.
+The incubation process takes about 6 weeks and the whole process from breeding till market size (about 70 to 200 grams) takes about 12 months.

 • disease mitigation (viral, fungal, bacterial & protozoan)

 • Farmers can stock known age & quantities (predict eventual production)